 An unusual hybrid form of the ever-popular 'butterfly bush' combining the generous flowering of the Chinese Buddleia davidii amd the golden flower colour of the South American B. globosa.
 Pale creamy-apricot to lilac flowers with rich golden-orange centres open from small dusky French blue buds.
 Best in full sun and reasonably well drained soils.
 Cut back hard in spring if desired to retain a compact and tidy plant.
 Fully hardy.
 H: 1-3m

 Sun-loving and drought-resistant shrub from Australia,.
 Grown for its mauve 'bottle brush' flowers.
 Best in full sun, and poor, well drained soil, sheltered from cold northerly winds.
 In colder areas consider keeping in a pot and over-wintering in a cool glasshouse or conservatory.
 Hardy to at least 0C and probably -5C when slightly mature, gaining hardiness with age..
 H:1-3m

 This is a small evergreen tree or medium shrub with aromatic olive green, lance shaped leaves.
 Small pale yellow flower spikes are born in early summer.
-Plant in neutral to acid, moderately fertile soil in full sun.
+Plant in neutral to acid, moderately fertile and well drained soil in full sun.
 H:1m.
-Well drained soil.

 Medium sized evergreen shrub suitable for a sunny sheltered site.
 This half-hardy shrub needs some sort of shelter in the winter (a warm courtyard with shelter from winds should be fine), or keep in a pot and over-winter indoors.
 Lovely plumbago blue flowers are found on the plant in summer and autumn.
 H: 90cm S: 60cm.